 R' Shlomo Kluger zt'l commented that some people are careless with the feelings of others.
 They believe they only have to consider mitzvos bein adam l'Makom - involving man's obligation to the Almighty.
 But the truth is that if a person is not careful with his obligations to his fellow man and hurts others with his words, he will eventually become careless with the mitzvos between man and the Almighty.
 This concept is found in the words of Chazal: "Whoever denies the favor of a friend, in the end will come to deny the favors of Hashem.
-And whoever is grateful for the favor of his friend, in the end will be grateful for the favors of Hashem."
+And whoever is grateful for the favors of Hashem."